 Creating a Conference Poster

 PowerPoint is available on all campus computers and is easy to work with.
-There are also many PowerPoint poster templates available online to help you get started.
+There are also many PowerPoint poster templates available online to help you get started in addition to the following two (both are 36" x 48"):

 Other programs you may choose to use include InDesign (available on campus computers) and LaTeX.

-- Poster size: Before getting started, confirm poster size requirements with conference organizers and set this up in whatever software you are using.
+- Poster size: Before getting started, confirm poster size requirements with conference organizers and set this up in the software you are using.
+Standard size is 36" x 48".

 - Section headings and content: Research posters typically organize information under the following headings: